fat-fuzzy/rocks/packages/ui/src/assets/doc/graphics.md

 context: ['app.settings']
 ---

-`Graphics` are components that provide interfaces to play with Web Graphics APIs , and are created using `Blocks`, `Layouts`, and other `Graphics`.
+`Graphics` components provide interfaces to play with Web Graphics APIs , and are created using `Blocks`, `Layouts`, and other `Graphics`.